knewyousir/WFI-session-3/readme.md

 })
 ```

-Here we are using `res.send` so the template is not used.
+Note: here we are using `res.send` so the `hbs` template is not used.

 Send it to the new template: